Jayavelrajan/aws-cpp-cheatsheet/README.md

 # AWS Services Cheatsheet

 Welcome to the AWS Services Cheatsheet repository!
-Here's a quick reference guide for the AWS Certified Cloud Practitioner (CLF-C02) exam.
+Here's a quick reference guide for the AWS Certified Cloud Practitioner (CLF-C02) exam

 ## Overview